Six Hundred Sixty Six Bottles of Blood on the Wall: I’m Back

 This is what happened.

-Most of you know that I wrote my ass off in June.
+Most of you know that I wrote my butt off in June.
 I fell slightly short of my goal, but I worked HARD.
 I learned a lot about myself in June and I’ve learned a lot more in July and I’m going to give you what I took from July in the next 1,000 words or so.

 Let me preface this by saying that I finished June by writing one of the strongest stories I’ve written thus far.
 It’s called “Misery” and it’s in the collection Barnyard Horror edited by James Ward Kirk.
 I’ve had a chance to read most of the stories/poetry in the collection and it’s all top notch.
 I think the paperback is like 8 bucks on Amazon right now.
-It’s fucking steal.
+It’s a steal.
 I promise.

 The story I wrote for that collection killed me.
 Can’t remember if I’ve written about “Misery” here before or not, but it’s awful.
 It put me through an emotional wringer.
 Prior to writing “Misery” I’d been writing funny and I wanted to write something really dark, serious, heart-wrenching and emotional.
 Based on the response I’ve gotten, I succeeded.
 But that story took a lot out of me.
 Go read it for yourself and see what you think.

 All that brings me to July.
 As a sort of reward for myself for “kicking so much butt” in June I took a few days off.
-Fucking terrible idea.
+Just a terrible idea.
 I’ve learned this about myself a few times, but I still occasionally make the same mistakes.
 Taking a break or a mini-vacation or whatever from writing is a horrible idea.
 Even when I’m not writing everyday, and I often don’t, it’s more about the mindset than anything.
 A few days off turned into 3 weeks in a hurry and suddenly I realized I hadn’t done shit in July.

 That’s not okay.